hkurra/DriveDesktopClient/README.md

 DriveDesktopClient
 ==================

-#java helper Library provide Modal part for google drive tree node structure & file operation on it like.
+**Java helper library provides Modal part for google drive tree node structure and file operations on it like -**

-- upload new file/folder
+1. Upload a new file/folder
-- Trash/delete file
+2. Trash/delete a file
-- copy file
+3. Copy a file
-- download file from server
+4. Download a file from server
-- Update/touch file metadata
+5. Update/touch a file metadata

-also its easy to authorize this library to use user google drive i.e you just have to set up this library it will take care of get authorization from User.
+Also it is easy to authorize user's google drive using this library i.e you just have to set up this library and it will take care of the authorization by itself.

-#Using this you can replicate google drive UI structure & perform above mention operation on it in your java application.
+Besides, using this library you can replicate google drive UI structure & perform above mention operation on it in your java application.

-#build pre requisite
+###Build pre-requisite
 * java 7 sdk
 * maven build environment

-#compiling instruction
+###Compiling instructions
 * download zip file & Unzip it
-* perform maven install i.e "mvn install" from command line
+* perform maven install using "mvn install" from command line

-#using instruction
+###using instruction
 *javaDocs are available under Build_jar/javadoc folder
 * minimum code required to set up ths library
 * DriveDesktopClient.CLIENT_ID = "YOUR CLIENT ID";